quicwg/base-drafts/draft-ietf-quic-transport.md

 complete the handshake.

 Endpoints MAY exceed the flow control limits on stream 0 prior to the completion of the cryptographic handshake.
-(That is, in Initial, Retry, and Handshake packets.)
+(That is, in Initial and Handshake packets.)
 However, once the handshake is complete, endpoints MUST NOT send additional data beyond the peer's permitted offset.
 If the amount of data sent during the handshake exceeds the peer's maximum offset, the endpoint cannot send additional data on stream 0 until the peer has sent a MAX_STREAM_DATA frame indicating a larger maximum offset.